developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Selection Guidelines**:

 * **Select two or three Fields per document** as Anchor Elements.
-* **Draw Fields loosely around graphics**; white space helps with identification.
 * Anchor Elements **should be spread across the top, bottom and side(s)** of the Document.
+* **Draw Fields loosely around graphics** and **tightly around barcodes**; white space helps with identification of graphics but can cause errors for barcodes.
 * For Structured Targets, static fields such as **logos and preprinted content work well**.
-* Anchor Elements need not contain data to be acquired ("Also Read Value from Field" is optional).
+* Anchor Elements need not contain data to be acquired; the "Also Read Value from Field" parameter is optional.
-* For Anchor barcodes:
+* **For Anchor barcodes**:
-  * **Draw Fields tightly around barcodes; leave no gaps outside the bounding box.
+ * **Draw Fields tightly around barcodes**; leave no gaps outside the bounding box.
  * **Barcodes with a fixed location and size** on all instances of a form work best.
  * **Select the “Barcode’s location is fixed”** option in the Properties panel.
  * **Select symbologies with uniform numbers** of digits to ensure consistent region size.
-  * Avoid symbologies that allow multiple level/stack/region barcode combinations (which may require variations in region size).
+ * **Avoid symbologies with multiple level/stack/region** barcode combinations (which may require variations in region size).
-  * **Avoid postal barcodes** and others listed below:
+ * **Avoid postal barcodes and others listed below**:
     * Australian Postal
     * Canadian Postal
     * Composite C
     * Composition AB
     * DataBar Expanded
     * Decoder Signature
     * Dutch Postal
     * Japanese Postal
     * MailMark
     * TLC39
     * UK Postal
     * US Planet
     * US Postnet
     * US4state
     * US4state FICS

-For example, in the Postal T&L Document below, the logo in the upper-left corner and the barcode in the upper-right would identify this form adequately for SimulScan to activate its template.
+In the Postal T&L Document below, the logo in the upper-left corner and the barcode in the upper-right would identify this form adequately for SimulScan to activate its template.
+Notice that the graphic is loosely bounded and the barcode tightly.
 ![img](image36a.png)
 _Draw Fields tightly around barcodes and loosely around graphics for best results_.
 <br>

 When using a fixed barcode as an Anchor Element, be sure to **select the “Barcode’s location is fixed” in the Properties panel**, as below:
 ![img](image29.png)
-_This attribute appears only in "Structured Targets" Templates that use a symbology (see table)_.
+_This attribute appears only in Templates for Structured Targets that use a non-postal symbology_.
 <br>

 <!--